 The Master Bedroom

-With it’s ocean view, the master bedroom is a restful retreat, equipped with a walk-in closet, laundry room and a beautiful ensuite bathroom.
+With an ocean view, the master bedroom is a restful retreat, equipped with a walk-in closet, laundry room and beautiful ensuite bathroom.

 The master bedroom palette is a range of soft, warm gray neutrals that flow seamlessly into the ensuite bathroom.

-The bathroom palette consisted of Benjamin Moore Balboa Mist on the walls, hexagon marble accent tile and porcelain that looks like marble (a great way to save money AND maintenance).
+The bathroom palette consisted of a soft warm gray on the walls, hexagon marble accent tile and porcelain that looks like marble (a great way to save money AND maintenance).

 To see more of the bathroom, check out this blog post…A Contemporary Marble Bathroom – Ultimate Luxury

-This home boasts 3 other bathrooms – 1 for each guest room and a powder room upstairs.
+This home boasts three other bathrooms – one for each guest room and a powder room upstairs.

 Just look at that freakin’ countertop – so gorgeous!
-It’s Cambria Galloway, a beautiful blend of neutral colours, glitz and an earth toned green.
+It’s Cambria Galloway, a beautiful blend of neutral colours, glitz and earth-toned green.

 We just fell in love with the mosaic tile with the mother o’ pearl accents.